stackhpc/s3-active-storage-prototype/README.md

 In particular, the following are known limitations which we intend to address:

-  * Only unsigned requests are currently supported, e.g. public buckets only
   * Error handling and reporting is minimal
   * No support for extents, e.g. start, count, stride
     * However `Range GET` requests should work, with the requested operation performed